Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/patient-profiling/index.md

 </figure>

 ## Device allocation
-To assign the devices to a patient, please follow the instructions at Patient management [link]
+To assign the devices to a patient, please follow the instructions at Patient management [Patient-management]({{< ref "/docs/operating/patient-management/index.md" >}} "Patient Management ").